The mental load of motherhood

 So enjoy it and don’t pressure yourself to work.

-Spend time actually with your children every day while you can, instead of feeling the need to clean or tidy or do this and that.
+Spend time with your children daily while you can, instead of feeling the need to clean or tidy or do this and that.

 Sure, the house needs looking after, but can it not wait ten minutes so you can build a train track and be with them while their little faces light up?